Aarhus University Seal

 Introduction

-You can choose to specialise in a wide array of fields, such as digital twins, cyber physical systems, embedded systems, computer vision, artificial intelligence, next-gen wireless networks, distributed systems, and robotics, which are the core fields for digitalisation of modern society.
+You will dive into a wide array of fields, such as software engineering, embedded systems, computer vision, cyber-physical systems, artificial intelligence, next-gen wireless networks, distributed systems, robotics and drone technology, which are the core fields for the digitalisation of modern society.

 Flexible study programme

-The teaching is usually divided into lectures and theoretical and practical exercises in small classes and small groups.
-Students are expected to have the ability to complete course projects on their own as well as collaborate with their peers on group assignments.
+Teaching is structured around lectures, as well as theoretical and practical exercises conducted in small classes and groups.
+Students are expected to work independently on course projects and collaborate with their peers on group assignments.

-At Aarhus University, the educational environment fosters close and informal interactions between students and faculty.
-The social structure is uniquely flat, questions are always welcome, interaction and discussions are highly encouraged, and you can always catch up a chat with any one from our academic staff.
+Aarhus University's educational environment fosters close and informal interactions between students and faculty.
+The social structure is uniquely flat, questions are always welcome, interaction and discussions are highly encouraged, and you can always catch up a chat with anyone from our academic staff.

 Interdisciplinarity and social life